 The Phoenix Theatre was built as a live theatre, but was also fully equipped as a cinema.
 The UK Premiere of Rene Clair’s "Le Million" was screened at the Phoenix Theatre on 22nd April 1931, and the film played at the theatre until June 1931.
 The Phoenix Theatre became a public cinema again from 8th February 1939, but this was only a short lived venture.
 The theatre was also used extensively for film industry trade shows during the 1930’s, 1940’s and into the 1950’s.
 Films returned in 1976 and 1977, when children’s film matinees were screened.

 Otherwise, as a live theatre, the Phoenix Theatre, despite its excellent location, has had only a few hit shows “Tonight At 8;30”, again with Noel Coward and Gertrude Lawrence in 1936, Cecily Cortneidge in “Under the Counter”(1945), Tom Stoppard’s "Night and Day"(1978) and Steven Sondheim’s "Into the Woods"(1990).
-Long run hits have been the musical "Canterbury Tales" in 1968 until 1973, and the current "Blood Brothers" musical, which has been running here since its transfer from the Albery Theatre in 1991 and had a 21 years run, ending in November 2012.
+Long run hits have been the musical "Canterbury Tales" in 1968 until 1973, and "Blood Brothers" musical, which transfered from the Albery Theatre in 1991 and had a 21 years run, ending in November 2012.

 The Phoenix Theatre is operated by the Ambassador Theatres Group and is a Grade II Listed building.

 Just login to your account and subscribe to this theater